Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Conditions and examples when the associator is trivial

 \begin{corollary}(cf. \cite[Proposition 5.5]{BGM96}) The Hopf algebras $D(\k^G\#\k F)$ and $D(\k(G\bowtie F))$ are gauge equivalent. \end{corollary}

 \begin{proof} Straightforward by Propositions \ref{prop:matchedpairbismashprod} and \ref{prop:YDmodsequiv}. \end{proof}

-Moreover, it is known by Definition \ref{def:rightpartialdual} that the right partial dual $\k F\#\k^G$ determined by the {\pams} $(\pi_F,\iota_G^\ast)$ is also a Hopf algebra.
+On the other hand, the {\ams} $(\pi_F,\iota_G^\ast)$ determines a right partially dualized Hopf algebra $\k G\#\k^F$ as well.
 Then we could write (\ref{eqn:PAMS(right)}) as a self-duality of bismash products (\cite{BGM96}), without fulfilling the details and the proof: \begin{corollary}(cf. \cite[Proposition 2.1]{BGM96}) There is an isomorphism of Hopf algebras:

 \end{corollary}